Kareena-Treesa-Thomas/student-expense-tracker/README.md

 ```
 ---
-## 📍 What I Learned💡
+## 📍 What I Learned 💡

 1. **Lists, dictionaries, sets, and tuples** – for efficiently storing, organizing, and managing expense data.

+2. **Functions** – breaking the program into reusable blocks such as adding expenses, viewing data, and analysis for better readability and maintainability.

-2. **Recursion** – used to calculate total spending in a clean and elegant way.
+3. **Recursion** – used to calculate total spending in a clean and elegant way.

-3. **CLI interface design** – creating a simple, intuitive menu-driven command-line interface.
+4. **CLI interface design** – creating a simple, intuitive menu-driven command-line interface.

-4. **Project structuring for GitHub** – organizing files and README professionally for a mini-project.
+5. **Project structuring for GitHub** – organizing files and README professionally for a mini-project.

-5. **Data analysis in Python** – analyzing expenses and generating insights from basic data structures.
+6. **Data analysis in Python** – analyzing expenses and generating insights using basic data structures.

 ## 📍 Future Scope🚀